Skip to content ↓

 The Church run a monthly Prayer Group who meet the first Friday of each month (term-time) at 9am in St Margaret's church vestry hall.
 (Situated at the upper end of car park through the iron gate).
 All are welcome to join.

-Some of our staff meet once a fortnight for 'Prayer and Pastries' to pray for each other and to pray for the school.
+We have a weekly prayer meeting for staff too 'Prayer and Pastries' on alternate Tuesday mornings, and 'Pause & Pray' on alternate Friday lunch times to pray for each other and to pray for the school.

 We are very proud of our close relationship with our local St Margaret's church.
 Read more about our partnership here: St Margaret's Church